EE2dev/d3-indented-tree/README.md

         * `color` is a *function* that sets the color of the link label.
 This callback function is called for each link by passing an object with its fields to it. (default is `() => "black"`).

 * No argument:
-    * with no argument the function returns the static width of the links.
+    * with no argument the function returns the name of the numeric field for the link labels.

 <a name="link_linkColor" href="#link_linkColor">#</a> <i>myChart</i>.<b>linkColor</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")